 c.
 Any consultations between the audit team and the independent auditor's national office regarding auditing or accounting issues.

 d.
-Any management representation letter related to the issuance of the Company's consolidated financial statements or internal control recommendation letter or schedule of unadjusted differences issued, or proposed to be issued, by the independent auditor to the Company, and management's response, if applicable.
+Any management representation letter related to the issuance of the Company’s consolidated financial statements, the schedule of unadjusted differences, if any, and other material reports by the independent auditor to the Company, and management’s responses, if applicable.

 Financial Information Oversight